Ritte Cycles launches US-Made Titanium Gravel Bike

 For anyone looking at Ritte, pick up a Blackheart instead.
 Ti wan makes great bikes.

-• Avatar advcyclist
+• advcyclist

 Leo, please explain that comment; “the people behind it are all suspect”.
 I’ve long appreciated Ritte’s tongue-in-cheek approach to bike culture… really they are more of a counter-culture brand within cycling and embrace that weirdness… We should all be so bold as to embrace our weirdness and not be so enamored with tradition for tradition’s sake.